3 Types of Solar Panels (Which Is Right for You?)

-Polycrystalline solar panels have a lower efficiency than monocrystalline silicon panels — typically below 17% — but they are also more affordable.
+Polycrystalline solar panels are less efficient than monocrystalline silicon panels — typically below 17% — but they are also more affordable.
 High efficiency really only becomes critical when your roof has limited space for solar panels and you need to make the most of the available area.

 When space is not a limitation, you can simply install a few additional polycrystalline panels to compensate for their lower efficiency.
 Contrary to popular belief, lower efficiency does not mean lower quality when comparing solar panels.

-In the case of polycrystalline panels, this is just a consequence of their material property: They have multiple silicon crystals per cell, as opposed to a single crystal that carries electrons more efficiently.
+In the case of polycrystalline panels, this is just a consequence of their material property: They have multiple silicon crystals per cell, as opposed to a single crystal that carries electrons in a more efficient manner.
 You can find high-quality solar panels of both types, mono and poly, with solid warranties from their manufacturers.

 Thin-Film Solar Panels

-Thin-film solar panels are not divided into cells like polycrystalline and monocrystalline modules.
+Thin film solar panels are not divided into cells like polycrystalline and monocrystalline are.
 Instead, their entire surface has layers of photovoltaic material.
-Since these panels use material layers instead of rigid cells, they can be manufactured to be flexible and lightweight.
+Since thin film uses material layers instead of rigid cells, they can be manufactured to be flexible and lightweight.

 There are also adhesive thin-film panels, which can be used on windows and other vertical surfaces.
-These panels are also popular for RV solar energy systems.
-However, thin-film panels generally have a lower efficiency than the other two types, which means you need to cover a larger area to produce as much power as mono and poly panels.
+These are also popular for RV solar energy systems.
+However, thin-film panels are generally less efficient than the other two types, which means you need to cover a larger area to produce as much solar power as mono and poly panels.

-For this reason, thin-film panels are more suitable for large commercial and industrial rooftops, or ground-mounted solar farms.
+For this reason, thin film is more suitable for large commercial and industrial rooftops, or ground-mounted solar farms.
 They are not normally recommended for homes, since they need too much space to be productive.